Madelyne Pryor: Demonic corruption and origins revealed

-Jean, having inherited Madelyne's maternal feelings for Nathan Christopher, becomes his proxy mother and briefly raises him until Apocalypse, seeing the potential threat in the child, infects him with a techno-organic virus.
-Dying, the child is taken 2,000 years into the future by Askani to be saved.
+Jean, having inherited Madelyne's maternal feelings for Nathan, becomes a proxy mother until Apocalypse infected Nathan with a techno-organic virus, resulting in the child taken 2,000 years into the future by Askani to be saved.

 Reappearance

-Madelyne mysteriously reappears years later as an amnesiac to Nate Grey (X-Man), the "genetic offspring" of Scott Summers and Jean Grey from the alternate reality known as the Age of Apocalypse, when he arrives into Earth-616.
-Under the tutelage of Selene, Madelyne eventually becomes the Hellfire Club's "Black Rook" (even becoming Sebastian Shaw's mistress), has her memories of her previous life restored by Tessa, and meets her aged son Cable in an uneasy truce.
+Madelyne mysteriously reappears years later as an amnesiac to Nate Grey (X-Man), the "genetic offspring" of Cyclops and Jean from the alternate reality known as the Age of Apocalypse and arrives into Earth-616.
+Under the tutelage of Selene, Madelyne eventually becomes the Black Rook of the Hellfire Club as well as Sebastian Shaw's mistress, has her memories of her previous life restored by Tessa, and meets Cable in an uneasy truce.

-While searching for Nate Grey she meets Threnody, who reveals to her that even though she is walking around and breathing, she is actually still dead.
+While searching for Nate, she encounters Threnody who reveals to her that even though she is walking around and breathing, she is actually still dead.
 Angered, she murders Threnody.
-She then finds Nate Grey with Jean Grey and a fight ensues.
+She then finds Nate with Jean and a fight ensues.
 Nate chooses to side with Jean over her.
-Then it is revealed that Madelyne is actually a "psionic construct" inadvertently resurrected by a combination of Nate Grey's psionic powers and his desperate need for a mother figure upon his arrival on Earth-616.
+Then it is revealed that Madelyne is actually a "psionic construct" inadvertently resurrected by a combination of Nate's psionic powers and desperate need for a mother figure upon arriving on Earth-616.

-Antagonistic for a time after this revelation, Madelyne walks away from the Hellfire Club, turning her back on a carefully built alliance/partnership with Sebastian Shaw, and goes looking for Nate Grey.
-Later they are attacked by the Strikesquad: Gauntlet, a group of operatives wearing psi-shielded armor.
-Madelyne is buried alive by one of them but she manages to escape by teleporting.
-As the battle has weakened X-Man, she looks drained and withered.
-In no shape to continue, whatever the plans she'd had with Nate, she leaves.
+Antagonistic for a time after this revelation, Madelyne walks away from the Hellfire Club, turning her back on a carefully built alliance/partnership with Shaw, and goes looking for Nate.
+Later they are attacked by the Strikesquad: Gauntlet.
+They bury her alive, but she manages to escape and leave.